mindsresearch/between_bytes/docs/devs/index.rst

 Contributor Guide
 =================

-This section provides reference documentation for developers who want to contribute to SelfScape Insight.
+This section provides reference documentation for developers who want to contribute to Between Bytes.

 .. toctree::
    :maxdepth: 2